felipecarrillo100/ngx-json-contextmenu-workspace/projects/ngx-json-contextmenu/README.md

 You are done!
 At this moment you should have a fully functional context menu.

 ## Advanced options
-The component `` supports multiple options:
+The component `ngx-json-contextmenu` supports multiple options:
  * menuClass: allows you to define a class to customize the styling
  * rtl: if true then rtl is applied to the context menu
+ * disabled: Disables the context menu, if true not context menu will be displayed

 ## Style customization
 Define a class with `menuClass` then add the scss for it